doriguzzi/lucid-ddos/README.md

 python3 lucid_cnn.py --train ./sample-dataset/
 ```

 This command trains LUCID over the grid of hyperparameters, maximum 1000 epochs for each point in the grid.
 The training process can stop earlier if no progress towards the minimum loss is observed for PATIENCE=10 consecutive epochs.
-The output is saved in a text file in the same folder containing the dataset.
-In that folder, the model that maximises the F1 score on the validation set is also saved in ```h5``` format, along with a ```csv``` file with the performance of the model.
+The model which maximises the accuracy on the validation set is saved in ```h5``` format in the ```output``` folder, along with a ```csv``` file with the performance of the model on the validation set.
 The name of the two files is the same (except for the extension) and is in the following format:

 ```
 10t-10n-SYN2020-LUCID.h5